GlenRSmith/elastic_merge/README.md

 Models one option for a ReSTful endpoint which would support searching for and returning related documents

-Next steps:

-Write a flask service to wrap the imitation ReST methods

 - api.py, test_api.py:
     - misleadingly named
     - handles the bits related to object digraph links